silvercircle/silvercircle.github.io/help/sitefaq.md

 #### What fonts are used?

-* [Cormorant SC](https://fonts.google.com/specimen/Cormorant+SC) for big headlines in the main content area.
-It's a small caps Garamond variant that pairs well with most old-style serif typefaces.
+* [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed) for headlines in the main content area and sidebar areas.
+As the name implies, it's a condensed version of the popular Roboto font, ideal for longer headlines.

-* [Monda](https://fonts.google.com/specimen/Monda) for most parts except article text.
+* [Lato](https://fonts.google.com/specimen/Lato) for most parts except article text.
 It's a modern sans serif font that provides good readability at small to medium sizes.

 I have not yet decided on the typeface for the article text, there are a few candidates.
 I